-Weave along the beautiful Massachusetts coast and make your way into Cape Cod!
+Weave along the beautiful Massachusetts coast in your RV and make your way into Cape Cod!
 A breathtaking spot to visit, you’ll find a plethora of sandy beaches, golf courses, and seaside diners on your stop.
 Dip your toes in the water at Chapin Memorial Beach.
 Learn about a sunken pirate ship and its treasure at the Whydah Pirate Museum.
 Or visit all of Cape Cod’s 14 lighthouses!

 Located near the Connecticut-Rhode Island border, the small town of Mystic is filled with history, great views, and good food.
-Check out the Charles W. Morgan, the last wooden whaleship in the world, at Mystic Seaport .
+Check out the Charles W. Morgan, the last wooden whaleship in the world, located at Mystic Seaport.
 Go hiking or bird-watching at Peace Nature Sanctuary.
 Try traditional new England seafood at S&P Oyster Company, or grab a slice of heaven at Mystic Pizza (Yes, the one from the movie!).

 Drive up into Hudson Valley to the city of Catskill, where you can enjoy all kinds of outdoor recreation.
 Stop by Dutchman’s Landing Park for boating, picnics, and beautiful views of the Hudson River.
-Make your way across the river to Rogers Island, where you fish, trap, and learn more about local wildlife.
+Make your way across the river to Rogers Island, where you can fish, trap, and learn more about local wildlife.
 Or if you want to spend more time in the mountains, set up at Brookside Campgrounds and head into Kaaterskill Wild Forest, where you can see the two-tier Kaaterskill Falls.

 Gulf Coast Road Trip